ctoweyburke/MS1-NaomhMhuireLGFA/README.md

 - Main page - photos - of big wins for the club in 2020 - highlighting the success of the club.

-- gallery page - photos to show off all players at different age groups and levels.
+- Gallery page - photos to show off all players at different age groups and levels.

-- contact us page - with information on club committee and team coaches specifically.
+- Contact us page - with information on club committee and team coaches specifically.

-- download page for users to look at what goes on in the and links to the National Governing Body (LGFA) resources.
+- Download page for users to look at what goes on in the and links to the National Governing Body (LGFA) resources.

 - Responsive on all device sizes

 - Interactive elements - hover, transition, animation.

 - Links to social media pages and logos in the footer - links to webpages that users of the page will find useful.